dereckdemesa/Beat-the-goalie/README.md

 # Jump

-Jump Game is a simple browser-based game where the player controls a character to jump over obstacles.
+The Jump Game is a web-based arcade game where the arrow keys guide Mario to leap over incoming shells and rack up points.
+It offers a nostalgic gaming experience with simple controls and a challenging gameplay loop.

 ![Jump Game](./images/Image%204-17-24%20at%205.16%20PM.jpg)